Introduction

 |---|---|

-| duration | Display time in milliseconds (default 500) |
+| duration | Fixed display time in ms (default 500) |

 Stimulus